Great Streets

 Practical Solution

 East-West Gateway launched the St. Louis Great Streets Initiative in early 2006.
 The goal of the initiative is to trigger economic and social benefits by centering communities around lively and attractive streets accessible by multiple modes of transportation.
-Great Streets has gone through two rounds of projects.
+Current and completed Great Streets Plan projects are available here.
 These projects incorporated the Great Streets design principles in the development of a plan for a specific community.

-The 8 Great Characteristics of Great Streets can be incorporated into any street design.
+The 8 Principles of Great Streets can be incorporated into any street design.
 The basic idea behind Great Streets is for the streets to be sustainable and accessible by multiple forms of transportation.
 Communities interested in learning more about how they can use Great Streets should visit the initative’s website.
-There are webpages for the various kinds of places where Great Streets can be used including mixed-use development and residential neighborhoods.
+There are webpages for the various kinds of places where Great Streets can be used, including mixed-use development and residential neighborhoods.

 Charlotte, North Carolina is another good example of a community that has applied the principles of Complete Streets.
 Their approach has been to design and build streets that improve neighborhood safety and livability, promote transportation choices and create long-lasting value.

 East-West Gateway encourages all communities to incorporate the Great Streets principles into their roadway projects.
-As communities complete the TIP application process, they are encouraged to include a discussion of how their project incorporates the principles of Great Streets.
+As communities complete the Transportation Improvement Program (TIP) application process, they are encouraged to include a discussion of how their project incorporates the principles of Great Streets.

 The main source for information about this Initiative can be found at: St. Louis Great Streets Initiative: Digital Design Guide.